Effingham County Sportsman's Club

 Contact Lyle Kruger at (217)343-6161 for more information.

-Schuetzenfest Trapshoot is Saturday Sept 26.
+2021 Schuetzenfest Trap shoot is Sat Sept 25.
 Click here for flyer.

 "Wednesday Morning Irregulars" informal trap shooting.
 A little trap shooting and a whole lot of Bull!
 Open to all shooters, starts at 10am.